teststaybaka/node-cascading/README.md

 ```
 However, the module handles request body for you only on POST request.
 You may need to deal with the data comes with the other 3 methods.

-Also the order of those routes are important.
+Also the order of those routes is important.
 With multiple matches, the module will pass the request to the first one.
 ```javascript
 // This will match "/something" first dispatcher.get('/^\/something$/', function(request, response, match) {